 During the Southern Railway period some of these signals were renewed as a lower-quadrant arm (usually shorter than its predecessor) painted white with horizontal red bands along the top and bottom edges and bearing a large red 'C' or 'S' on their face; the reverse was painted white with a broad horizontal black band.
-In later years some signals were renewed as smaller upper-quadrant arms painted in the same style; some of these bore a large red 'S' on their face, while others had an indicator attached to the signal post which, when the arm was 'off', showed an illuminated 'C' or 'S' to denote the function ('Calling On' or 'Shunt Ahead').
-See the separate page on S&DJR signals for some images of such replacement arms.
+In later years some signals were renewed as smaller upper-quadrant arms painted in the same style; some of these bore a large red 'S' on their face, while others had an indicator attached to the signal post which, when the arm was 'off', showed an illuminated white 'C' or 'S' to denote the function ('Calling On' or 'Shunt Ahead').
+See the separate page on S&DJR signals for more details and some images of such replacement arms.

 Register.
 This table lists, in line order, all known examples of a S&DJR subsidiary signal placed below a main arm on the same post.
 Except where stated otherwise, the signals are assumed to have been provided initially when the relevant signal-box was opened.
 All these signals are believed to have been 'ringed' arms originally, although many were renewed subsequently as other patterns.
 At locations where a subsidiary arm was converted to UQ the alteration appears to have coincided with the conversion of the main arm from LQ to UQ.
-The table excludes any elevated 'ground disc' signals mounted beneath a main signal, and also any locations where a ringed arm was placed on a separate post of a bracket (the latter are listed in the table of main arms).
+The table excludes any elevated 'ground signals' mounted beneath a main signal, and also any locations where a ringed arm was placed on a separate doll of a bracket signal (the latter are listed in the table of main arms).